Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

 contributors](https://docs.sympy.org/dev/contributing/new-contributors-guide/index.html)
-to be more inline with modern SymPy contribution practices, and to reduce the parts that only explain details on how to use Git and GitHub, which are now more readily explained better in other sources on the internet.
+to be more inline with modern SymPy contribution practices, and to reduce the parts that only explain details on how to use Git and GitHub, which are now explained better in other sources on the internet.

 # Live Documentation Previews on Pull Requests